alexvieira7/cogsi2526-1211551-1250559-1250497/CA5/readme.md

 ![5.png](image/5.png)

-This confirms:

-* the container starts correctly
-* the server runs automatically
-* the port is exposed and mapped properly
+After executing the command, Docker starts the container, launches the chat server automatically, and displays the message “The chat server is running...” in the terminal.
+This confirms that the container initialized correctly, the server started as expected, and the port mapping (59001:59001) is properly configured, allowing the server to be accessed from the host machine.
+Overall, it demonstrates that the Docker image was built correctly and that the application is functioning as intended inside the container.

 ---